 “You’ve been reading my diary, you little shit!”
 Mac glared at Tobi, but he gave me a massive smile.

 “No, I heard mum telling dad about how proud she was that you completed the Youth Medical Program,” he looked at the ground, sounding sheepish, but I noticed a small tug of a smile.

 “I remember that you were gone over the summer last year.
 Came back from Atlanta with a terrific suntan,”

 “Well, we didn’t only study medicine,” she replied, looking apologetic before she turned back to Tobi, “I’m sorry I had a go at you, but my personal effects are personal,”

 “Tobi, since when has she had this diary?”
 I asked teasing Mac, “I don’t remember seeing it,”

-“Several years, I’m sure she went on about when you two kissed,” His smile dropped for a second, but quickly returned so I was unable to decipher his emotions.
-However, I think I was glowing and Mac had gone cherry red.
+“Several years, I’m sure she went on about when you two kissed,” His smile dropped for a second but quickly returned, so I was unable to decipher his emotions.
+However, I think I was glowing while Mac had gone cherry red.